pierrepo/m1disco22/irina.md

 Wassup!
 This is  **Irina** :smiling_imp:

 I am a computer science student at Disc Master of [LPI](https://learningplanetinstitute.org/en).
-I used yo do Biologyyy.
+I used to do Biologyyy at CRI (It's the same as LPI but the old name, they changed it).

 You can find me on *GitHub* by clicking on my name : [Irina](https://github.com/irinade) :octocat: